Zeioth/django-dual-authentication/README.rst

 -  Dec 2014: Stable release
 -  Dec 2015: All it's working fine.
 No changes.
 -  Dec 2016: All it's working fine.
 No changes.
+-  Dec 2017: All it's working fine.
+No changes.
+-  Dec 2018: All it's working fine.
+No changes.